 How Upper Cervical Chiropractic Can Help Naturally

-Associations have been made between BPPV and head or neck trauma, as well as with migraines.
-These are all very common conditions that are addressed successfully with upper cervical chiropractic care.
-BPPV has also been shown to have a long-term recurrence rate of approximately 50%, especially in those who have experienced a trauma or injury.
-This makes it especially important for people who are experiencing BPPV or vertigo of other origins to get checked by an upper cervical chiropractor.
+Associations are evident between BPPV and head or neck trauma, as well as with migraines.
+These are all very common conditions that can get better with upper cervical chiropractic care.
+BPPV has a long-term recurrence rate of approximately 50%, especially in those who have experienced a trauma or injury.
+This makes it especially important for people who have BPPV or vertigo to consult an upper cervical chiropractor.

 Your neck and vertigo can be connected in more ways than you might think.
-Your brainstem, a critical part of your central nervous system, is responsible for the processing of balance signals from the components we discussed above.
+Your brainstem is responsible for the processing of balance signals from the components we discussed above.
 In order for your brainstem to function properly, it needs to be free from irritation or pressure.
-The vertebra that provides protection for the brainstem, the atlas (C1), also happens to be the most freely movable one of the entire spinal column.
+The vertebra that provides protection for the brainstem, the atlas (C1), also happens to be the most freely movable.
 Because it moves so much, it can be especially vulnerable to misaligning following even a mild head or neck injury.
 When the atlas shifts out of its normal position, rather than protecting the brainstem, it can actually cause irritation that results in abnormal signal processing.
 This can be a contributing factor for vertigo sufferers that is often overlooked.